kanenorman/mobility-ai/machine_learning/milestone_3_readme.md

 ## Concluding Remarks

 Our approach meets all requirements laid out in the Milestone 3 framework.
 We've forged a resilient and flexible architecture, ensuring we're poised to scale and adapt in forthcoming phases.
-As we look ahead, the upcoming milestones will see us delving into financial estimations concerning data quality control for the government.
-We are optimistic that our findings will foster tangible, positive impacts for citizens, extending beyond the confines of this project.
+As we look ahead, the upcoming milestones will see us delving into financial estimations concerning data quality control for the government and integrating additional data to increase the robustness and accuracy of our predictions.
+We are optimistic that our findings has the potential to foster tangible, positive impacts for commuters, extending beyond the confines of this project.

-One of the highlights of our workflow is the monitoring and experiment tracking through the Weights and Biases (wandb) cloud platform.
+One important feature of our workflow is monitoring and experiment tracking through the Weights and Biases (wandb) cloud platform.
 Below is a snapshot of the monitoring interface:

 ![WandB Monitoring](figures/wanddb_monitoring.png)

-This platform provides real-time feedback on our training sessions, assisting in keeping our models optimized and efficient and will enable us to continue scaling out our efforts.
+This platform provides real-time feedback on our training sessions, assisting in keeping our models optimized and efficient -- which will facilitate scaling out our prediction system.